 Dr. Arnold S. Lippa and Jeff E. Margolis, officers and directors of RespireRx since March 22, 2013, have indirect ownership and managing membership interests in Aurora Capital LLC ("Aurora") through interests held in its members, and Jeff.
 E. Margolis is also an officer of Aurora.
-Aurora is a boutique investment banking firm specializing in the life sciences sector that ceased its securities related activities in April 2021 and on May 5, 2021 filed to withdraw its membership with FINRA and its registration with the SEC.
-Although Aurora has not provided services to RespireRx during the three-months ended March 31, 2021 or the fiscal year ended December 31, 2020, Aurora had previously provided services to the Company and there remains \$96,000 owed to Aurora by RespireRx which amount is included in accounts payable and accrued expenses as of March 31, 2021.
+Aurora was a boutique investment banking firm specializing in the life sciences sector that ceased its securities related activities in April 2021.
+On May 5, 2021, Aurora filed to withdraw its membership with FINRA and its registration with the SEC which withdrawal became effective in July 2021.
+Although Aurora has not provided services to RespireRx during the six-months ended June 30, 2021 or the fiscal year ended December 31, 2020, Aurora had previously provided services to the Company and there remains \$96,000 owed to Aurora by RespireRx which amount is included in accounts payable and accrued expenses as of June 30, 2021.